-Erwin’s current mask is a professor at Tulane University who teaches exclusively evening classes.
+Erwin’s current mask is a professor at Tulane University who teaches evening classes.
 He’s either too occupied with research or lets his TA handle things during the day.
 He’s worked at Tulane and many other colleges and universities throughout New Orleans under a variety of pseudonyms.
-His older age at the time of his Embrace assists in this; everyone takes older professors more seriously.
-Erwin stays at a given institution about a decade or so before “retiring” or accepting an “out-of-state job offer” and relocating to another New Orleans college or university under a new alias.
-Tulane remains his favorite one, though (it’s the city’s largest, most prestigious, and best-funded university) and he spends around half of his “academic circuit” there.
+His older age at the time of his Embrace assists in this: everyone takes older professors more seriously.
+Erwin stays at a given institution about a decade or so before “retiring” or accepting an “out-of-state job offer.”
+Then he relocates to another New Orleans college or university under a new alias.
+Tulane remains his favorite one, though, and he spends around half of his “academic circuit” there.

 Erwin likes to change subjects and departments with every alias.
 It’s harder for mortals to connect his identities and better for the Masquerade.
 Even if it wasn’t, Erwin enjoys keeping abreast of changing fields.
-He’s collected postgraduate degrees in political science, physics, literature, biology, medicine, psychology, and numerous other subjects, with a slight preference for the humanities over the hard sciences.
+He’s collected postgraduate degrees in many fields: political science, physics, literature, biology, medicine, psychology, and numerous others.
+He has a slight preference for the humanities over the hard sciences.
 He continues to teach classes, conduct research, and publish books and peer-reviewed articles under pseudonyms.
-More than one New Orleans professor would be startled to realize just how many local academic writings are the work of a single author.
+More than one New Orleans professor would be startled to realize how many local academic writings are the work of a single author.
 Erwin loves academia and believes having an eternity to pursue knowledge is the Requiem’s greatest gift.

 Erwin is a rarity among vampires: he works for a living.
-Being a professor at a prestigious university gives him an ample salary, and he isn’t above using his powers to make the payroll department give him an even fatter one.
+Being a professor at a prestigious university gives him an ample salary.
+He isn’t above using his powers to make the payroll department give him an even ampler one.
 In Erwin’s eyes, this is only fair.
 Is there any mortal professor whose qualifications compare to his?
-Tulane is simply paying their employee a salary commensurate to his incomparable expertise.
-If anything, he grouses, they’re still getting him at a discount: it would be too suspicious if he made more than Tulane’s president.
+He can’t reveal them, of course, but Tulane is simply paying him a salary commensurate to his expertise.
+If anything, he grouses, Tulane is still getting him at a discount.
+It would be too suspicious if he made more than the university’s president (or football coach).

-Erwin also collects royalties from the many books he’s written and bends publishers’ minds to ensure he receives favorable rates.
-He’s happy to pontificate about how much publishers take advantage of academics: did you know they’re not even paid to write articles for peer-reviewed journals?
+Erwin also collects royalties from the many books he’s written and bends publishers’ minds to receives favorable rates.
+He’s happy to pontificate about how much publishers take advantage of academics.
+Did you know they’re not even paid to write articles for peer-reviewed journals?

 All told, Erwin considers his finances a model for other Kindred to emulate.
-All of his income comes from legitimate sources and he even pays a mortal accountant to do his taxes.
+All his income comes from legitimate sources and he even pays a mortal accountant to do his taxes.
 Another mortal banker handles his investments.
-Erwin likes to boast that he’s never needed a ghoul to manage money—there’s nothing suspicious for mortals to find.
+Erwin likes to boast that he’s never needed a ghoul to manage money.
+There’s nothing suspicious for anyone to find.

 Erwin is the regent of New Orleans’ chantry and a long-established and dependable member of the Tremere clan.
-Due to his sire’s responsibilities in Texas, he enjoys a fair amount of autonomy in how he runs a chantry (largely like a university department, he jokes) that his superior is based in.
-Most warlocks would rather talk to Bornemann than his notoriously short-tempered and violent sire.
+Due to his sire’s responsibilities in Texas, he enjoys a fair amount of autonomy in how he runs a chantry that his superior is based in.
+Most warlocks would rather talk to Bornemann than his short-tempered and violent sire.
 (Tremere Status •••)

-In the larger Camarilla, where Erwin has devoted less effort, he is a figure of moderate influence and respect.
+In the larger Camarilla, Erwin is a figure of moderate influence and respect.
 He’s known for being the Tremere clan whip and his sire’s right hand man.
 (Camarilla Status ••)

 Erwin has some friends among the Anarchs.
-He’s not a member of the Movement himself, and has no particular desire to reform the larger Camarilla, but he and Coco Duquette were known to greatly enjoy one another’s company.
-Anarchs generally feel that if they must deal with a Tremere, they could do much worse than the mild-mannered college professor.
+He’s not a member of the Movement himself and has no particular desire to reform the larger Camarilla.
+Still, he and Coco Duquette were known to enjoy one another’s company.
+Anarchs feel that if they must deal with a Tremere, they could do worse than the mild-mannered professor.
 (Anarch Status •)

-• Antoine Savoy: Erwin regards the French Quarter lord’s populist rhetoric with dry amusement, but all things told, he thinks Savoy could probably run a city just as conductive to Tremere interests as Vidal could.
-It’s primarily his sire and Philip Maldonato that have kept him from pursuing any serious association with the Toreador elder.
+• Antoine Savoy: Erwin regards the French Quarter lord’s populist rhetoric with dry amusement.
+All things told, however, he thinks Savoy could probably run a city just as conductive to Tremere interests as Vidal could.
+It’s primarily his sire and Philip Maldonato that keep him from pursuing any serious association with the Toreador elder.

 • Baron Cimitière: Erwin does not share his sire’s hatred for the Baron, but considers him the least desirable of the three princely contenders.
 He respects the Samedi houngan for his sorcerous power and also looks down upon him for his followers lack of education.
 He’s made several sarcastic quips that one can probably count on one hand the number who have “even seen ze inside of a university—vizout also scrubbing its toilets.”

 • Coco Duquette: Erwin greatly respected the late Brujah primogen and considered her a genuine friend.
-The two spent many nights together discussing political theory and philosophy, and even had a private “game” going to see who could collect more degrees from the city’s universities.
-He’s been greatly dismayed by her final death and hasn’t spoken a word to Miss Opal in Elysium ever since.
+The two spent many nights together discussing political theory and philosophy.
+They even had a private “game” going to see who could collect more degrees from the city’s universities.
+Erwin was dismayed by her final death and hasn’t spoken a word to Miss Opal in Elysium ever since.

-• Jacob Grunewald: Jacob stood as one of the most notable examples of Erwin’s genial policies after he helped bring the decades-long renegade back into Clan Tremere’s bold.
-Erwin seemed quite pleased with success, until Grunewald’s execution in 2015 for violations of the Masquerade.
+• Jacob Grunewald: Jacob was a notable example of Erwin’s genial policies after he brought the decades-long renegade back into the Tremere fold.
+Erwin seemed quite pleased with that success.
+That was until Grunewald’s execution in 2015 for violations of the Masquerade.

-• Joseph Doyle: There is no Tremere within the city who arouses Erwin’s condescension quite like Joseph Doyle.
-He blames the working-class stevedore’s lack of education for his inability to learn thaumaturgy, and considers him both stupid and lazy.
-Some say the only reason Erwin hasn’t transferred Doyle to another chantry is that he believes he would owe a favor to whatever regent took such a poor Tremere off his hands.
+• Joseph Doyle: There is no Tremere within the city who arouses Erwin’s condescension like Joseph Doyle.
+He blames the working-class stevedore’s lack of education for his inability to learn thaumaturgy.
+He considers Doyle both stupid and lazy.
+Some say the only reason Erwin hasn’t transferred Doyle to another chantry is that he’d owe a favor to whatever regent took such a poor Tremere off his hands.
 As it stands, Erwin thinks Doyle serves some use to the New Orleans chantry as head of security.
 He doesn’t foist Doyle with dangerous or humiliating duties—Erwin’s character isn’t malicious.
 But everyone knows he has no respect for Doyle whatsoever.

 • Kyrstin Grey: Since her sire Jon’s departure from New Orleans, Erwin has served as a mentor figure to the chantry’s most recent addition.
 He’s been pleased by her quick mind and has encouraged her to pursue a postgraduate degree at Tulane.

-• Micheal Kelly: Erwin had nothing but disdain for Micheal, who he viewed as a stupid, bumbling oaf emblematic of Clan Brujah’s decline from a clan of philosopher-kings to bat-swinging hoodlums.
+• Micheal Kelly: Erwin had nothing but disdain for Micheal.
+He viewed Coco’s childe as a stupid, bumbling oaf emblematic of Clan Brujah’s decline from a clan of philosopher-kings to bat-swinging hoodlums.
 Kelly had one of the most intellectually accomplished sires in the city and failed her utterly, as Erwin sees it, nor even showed her a childe’s respect.
 He has shed no tears over the Brujah’s final death in the 2016 Battle of Mid-City.

-• Peter Lebeaux: Erwin met his childe at a community college night class he was teaching and was impressed by the blue-collar police officer’s inquisitive mind and desire to better himself.
-Erwin’s encouraged Lebeaux to pursue further higher education and couldn’t be more pleased by his childe’s academic and social accomplishments—he’s become one of an elder’s must trusted lieutenants and has acquired further postgraduate degrees.
+• Peter Lebeaux: Erwin met his childe at a community college night class he was teaching.
+He was impressed by the blue-collar police officer’s inquisitive mind and desire to better himself.
+Erwin’s encouraged Lebeaux to pursue further higher education and couldn’t be more pleased by his childe’s academic and social accomplishments.
+Lebeaux is one of an elder’s must trusted lieutenants and has acquired further postgraduate degrees.
 The two maintain a cordial if not affectionate relationship.

 • Roderick Durant: Erwin and Roderick knew one another through the latter’s sire and maintained a cordial association.
-Erwin considered the young attorney to be of good stock and a worthy inheritor of Clan Brujah’s legacy as the Learned Clan.
-He was disappointed by the neonate’s death in the 2016 Battle of Mid-City and thought it was a sad waste of potential.
+Erwin considered the young attorney to be of good stock and a worthy inheritor of Clan Brujah’s scholarly legacy.
+Erwin was disappointed by the neonate’s death in the 2016 Battle of Mid-City and considers it a sad waste of potential.

 • 3.
 Tremere (e.
 11th century)